 Newport Beach believes that the coordinated, collective efforts of local citizen groups, the Corridor Cities, and the County are essential to controlling the adverse impacts of JWA and protecting the quality of life here for this and future generations of residents.
 There are numerous governmental committees and community groups that meet regularly to discuss and address airport issues, including the City's Aviation Committee.

-If you would like more information about the City’s efforts, please contact City Manager Dave Kiff at 949-644-3001.
+If you would like more information about the City’s efforts, please contact the City Manager's Office at 949-644-3001.